VMFA-533: Global War on Terrorism

-The squadron deployed to the Kuwait supporting Operation Southern Watch and Operation Iraqi Freedom, arriving at Al-Jaber Air Base on February 11, 2003.
-On March 20, coalition forces began the ground offensive with support from the squadron’s Hornets.
+The squadron deployed to the Kuwait supporting Operation Southern Watch and Operation Iraqi Freedom, arriving at Al-Jaber Air Base on 11 February 2003.
+On 20 March, coalition forces began the ground offensive with support from the squadron’s Hornets.
 While operating around the clock, the squadron expended over 800,000 pounds of ordnance, flying 558 sorties and 1440 flight hours.
 For their support of the successful campaign against the Iraqi regime, the Hawks were awarded another Presidential Unit Citation.
 In the Spring of 2006 they redeployed to Iraq in support of Operation Iraqi Freedom.

 In February 2008 the squadron deployed to Marine Corps Air Station Iwakuni, Japan as part of the Unit Deployment Program in which they were the first east coast squadron to deploy straight from MCAS Beaufort directly to Yecheon Air Base, South Korea.
 In September 2008 the squadron returned to MCAS Beaufort.
 Summer of 2009, and March–October’s of 2014, and 2018 the squadron deployed to MCAS Iwakuni to take part in the Unit Deployment Program.
 During their 2009 UDP, they provided real-time imagery and reconnaissance during relief efforts in the Philippines following Typhoon Ketsana.
 In 2014 and specifically 2018 the focus was in the Korea Area of Operations as tensions were heightened throughout the Pacific.

+Transition to F-35B Lightning II

+In late 2024, VMFA-533 officially received their first F-35B Lightning and by 2025, the squadron has acquired multiple jets.